dmccreary/beginning-electronics/docs/kits/variable-power-supply/index.md

 4. 2x 0.1 microfarads (uF) small yellow "104" capacitors ![](./104-cap.png)
 5. 2x smaller flyback protection diodes to protect the LM317 from reverse currents
 6. 1x 241 Ohm resistor that connects the GND to the output of the LM317
-7. 1x linear potentiometer with three wires with knob
+7. 1x stacked linear potentiometer with three wires and knob
 8. 1x digital LED display (red=VCC, black=GND and yellow for signal)
 9. 1x 10 uF polarized capacitor on the output
 10. 1x 100 uF polarized capacitor on the output